AndriiGolets/OpenAddressHashMap/README.md

 #### PowerOf2 Tests :

-+FixSize  : 42
++ FixSize  : 42
-+Resizable  : 16
++ Resizable  : 16
-+Standard  : 52
++ Standard  : 52

-+For FixeSize -  HashMapOpenAddressFixSize I always used max 10m initialLength
+For FixeSize -  HashMapOpenAddressFixSize I always used max 10m initialLength

-+We can see good performance comparably to java.util.HashMap in 'Power of two' tests and for Get operations
+We can see good performance comparably to java.util.HashMap in 'Power of two' tests and for Get operations